Erhalten Sie Zugang zu diesem und mehr als 300000 Büchern ab EUR 5,99 monatlich.

 Watch your step.
 Use your head.
 Make the most of every chance you get.
 These are desperate times!
 Don’t live carelessly, unthinkingly.
 Make sure you understand what the Master wants.

-Not long ago I saw an athlete in the gym wearing a T-shirt with the saying, “No Pain—No Pain.”
-It was obviously a play on the old adage “No Pain—No Gain.”
+Not long ago I saw an athlete at the gym wearing a T-shirt with the saying “No pain, no pain.”
+It was obviously a play on the old adage “No pain, no gain.”
 I watched him for thirty minutes while I ran on the treadmill.
 This guy was truly living out his shirt, just talking to the ladies and visiting with the gym staff.
 There wasn’t a drop of sweat on him.

-Joining the gym and showing up is easy; working hard is not.
-It goes to show that the world values shortcuts as the key to success.
-The easy way becomes the best way—not hard work and unwavering discipline.
-Many competitors live with this mind-set and never fulfill their God-given potential.
+Joining the gym and showing up are easy; working hard is not.
+The world values shortcuts—not hard work and unwavering discipline—as the keys to success.
+The easy way becomes the best way.
+Many competitors live with this mindset and never fulfill their God-given potential.
 They waste the gift.
-There is no progress without struggle.
-There is no growth unless we push beyond our normal limits.
+They don’t progress because they don’t struggle.
+They don’t grow because they don’t push beyond their normal limits.
 Many competitors want the win without the work.
 But the shortcut never leads to greatness.
 The easy road never makes you better.

-Often, we carry this mind-set right into our spiritual lives.
+Often we carry this mindset right into our spiritual lives.
 Salvation is free, but sanctification is costly.
-While there’s nothing we can do to earn eternal life or a place in heaven, and no amount of effort earns us God’s love and acceptance, once we’re born again the ongoing transformation process requires daily surrendering of ourselves and a supernatural work of God.
+While there’s nothing we can do to earn eternal life or a place in heaven and no amount of effort earns us God’s love and acceptance, once we’re born again, the ongoing transformation process requires the daily surrendering of ourselves and a supernatural work of God.

 Some want the change without the work.
-We have been saved by grace through faith; it’s a gift to be received.
-But when the gospel is presented as merely a quick prayer to add Jesus to someone’s life that will fix everything and make everything better, we are presenting a false gospel.
-This thinking says simply plug Jesus in and you’ll get everything you’ve ever wanted.
+We have been saved by grace through faith; it’s a gift to receive.
+But when we share the gospel as merely a quick prayer that will add Jesus to someone’s life, fixing everything and making everything better, we are presenting a false gospel.
+This thinking says to simply plug Jesus in and get everything you’ve ever wanted.
 No change, no sacrifice, no confession of sin, no sweat, no effort, no surrender.
-Jesus will give you peace and purpose, if you just add Him to your already well-planned-out life…right?
+Jesus will give you peace and purpose if you just add Him to your already well-planned-out life.
+Right?

 God is waiting to transform you.
 He wants one-on-one time with you.
 He doesn’t want to become a key part of your life.
 Instead, He wants to become your life.
 That is God’s game plan.